wtsi-hgi/irobot/README.md

 does not exist in iRODS, then a `404 Not Found` response will be returned.

-### Authorisation
+### Authentication

-All HTTP requests must include the `Authorization` header with the following contents:
+All HTTP requests must include the `Authorization` header with a value that can be handled by any one of the configured authentication handlers.
+That is:

-    Arvados <API Token>
+* `Basic <payload>`, where the payload is the Base64 encoding of `username:password` for basic HTTP authentication.

+* `Arvados <payload>`, where the payload is an API token supplied by Arvados for Arvados authentication.

-...where `<API Token>` is the API token provided by Arvados.
-If the token cannot be validated, a `401 Unauthorized` response will be returned.
-If the token can be validated, but the user does not have the necessary access to the requested resource, a `403 Forbidden` response will be returned.
+If the respective authentication handler cannot validate the payload it's given (or no `Authorization` header exists), a `401 Unauthorized` response will be returned.
+If the payload can be validated, but the user does not have the necessary access to the requested resource, a `403 Forbidden` response will be returned.

 ### Precache Failure